mindspore-ai/golden-stick/mindspore_gs/ptq/ptq/README.md

                         outliers_suppression=OutliersSuppressionType.NONE)
 ```

-In the future, we will also support inter-layer mixed-precision quantization based on this, applying 8bit weight quantization, 8bit full quantization or 4bit weight quantization, etc. according to the sensitivity of different layers to quantization.
+In the future, we will also support inter-layer mixed-precision quantization based on this, applying 8bit weight quantization, 8bit full quantization, etc. according to the sensitivity of different layers to quantization.

 ## Samples